sureyeaah/SureYeaah.github.io/index.md

 ![Moi](static/me.jpg){#avatar .ui .right .floated .small .image .bordered}
 Welcome to my homepage!
 I am __Shaurya Gupta__, a software engineer from India who is passionate about __Haskell__, __programming languages__ and __compilers__!

-I take notes in Zettelkasten style using [Neuron][1].
-This website is also generated using Neuron.
+I take notes in Zettelkasten style using [Neuron][1] which is also used to generate this website.

 ## Bio